-- (1) EGBC must publish the full text of a Disciplinary Order on a public website maintained by EGBC within 30 days of the date of the Disciplinary Order. - (2) In addition to subsection (1), EGBC may publish a summary or the full text of a Disciplinary Order by other methods, including but not limited to one or more of the following means: - (a) in any of EGBC's electronic or paper communications; - (b) in a press release; - (c) in a local newspaper; - (d) in a legal research of decision database; - (e) in the form of a posting on an electronic of online publication. - [(2) amended 2023-06-27; (2)(e) added 2023-06-27] - (2.1) Despite subsection (1), EGBC is not required to publish a Disciplinary Order that is a prehearing conference determination pertaining solely to a procedural component of a discipline hearing. - [(2.1) added 2023-06-27] - (2.2) For the purposes of subsection (2.1), the Discipline Hearing Panel must specify whether a pre-hearing conference determination pertains to a procedural component or a substantive component of the discipline hearing. - [(2.2) added 2023-06-27] - (2.3) Despite subsection (1), EGBC may delay publication of a Disciplinary Order that is a prehearing conference determination until 30 days in advance of the date of the discipline hearing. - [(2.3) added 2023-06-27] - (3) Despite subsections (1) and (2), prior to publishing the full text or a summary of a Disciplinary Order, the Investigation Committee or a Panel of the Discipline Committee or the Investigation Committee, as applicable, must anonymize, redact, or otherwise not make publicly available any identifying, personal, or sensitive information if the
+- (1) EGBC must publish the full text of a Disciplinary Order on a public website maintained by EGBC within 30 days of the date of the Disciplinary Order. - (2) In addition to subsection (1), EGBC may publish a summary or the full text of a Disciplinary Order by other methods, including but not limited to one or more of the following means: - (a) in any of EGBC's electronic or paper communications; - (b) in a press release; - (c) in a local newspaper; - (d) in a legal research of decision database; - (e) in the form of a posting on an electronic of online publication. - [(2) amended 2023-06-27; (2)(e) added 2023-06-27] - (2.1) Despite subsection (1), EGBC is not required to publish a Disciplinary Order that is a prehearing conference determination pertaining solely to a procedural component of a discipline hearing.

+(2.2) For the purposes of subsection (2.1), the Discipline Hearing Panel must specify whether a pre-hearing conference determination pertains to a procedural component or a substantive component of the discipline hearing.

+(2.3) Despite subsection (1), EGBC may delay publication of a Disciplinary Order that is a prehearing conference determination until 30 days in advance of the date of the discipline hearing.

+(3) Despite subsections (1) and (2), prior to publishing the full text or a summary of a Disciplinary Order, the Investigation Committee or a Panel of the Discipline Committee or the Investigation Committee, as applicable, must anonymize, redact, or otherwise not make publicly available any identifying, personal, or sensitive information if the